By Angela Cortez

 - Try to keep your workplace and bedroom clean – This might seem like a no-brainer, but this is a very important in keeping your voice healthy.
 Try to keep your environment dust-free, as dust can really tickle your vocal folds and cause allergies or colds.

 In conclusion, maintaining your vocal health is almost exactly the same as maintaining your overall health.
 Keeping healthy as a singer means that your muscles will work at an optimum state – much like how athletes are kept on a special regimen.
 Singing well is a combination of good health and good technique – any voice teacher will tell you that.
-If you’d like to find out more from a qualified voice teacher on how to improve your voice for singing, you can click here !
+If you’d like to find out more from a qualified voice teacher on how to improve your voice for singing, you check out more information on our vocal classes !

 You might also be interested in: